Netflix/falcor/starter/getting-started.md

 }
 ~~~

 Normally Routers retrieve the data for their Virtual JSON resource from backend datastores or other web services on-demand.
-However in this simple tutorial the Router will simply return static data for a single key.
+However, in this simple tutorial, the Router will simply return static data for a single key.

 First we create a folder for our application server.